 In A Nut Shell – Which One Is Best For You Chia vs Flax vs Hemp

 - Flaxseeds are the highest in omega-3 fatty acids, followed by chia seeds.
-They both contain more than hemp seeds,
+They both contain more than hemp hearts,

-- Hemp seeds have the highest amount of protein with 2 tbsp. offering 7g.
+- Hemp hearts have the highest amount of protein with 2 tablespoons offering 7 grams.
 It is also a complete protein,

 - Flaxseeds are the most cost-effective,